 Teleflex Completes Acquisition of Standard Bariatrics

-/EIN News/ -- WAYNE, Pa., Sept.
-28, 2022 (GLOBE NEWSWIRE) -- Teleflex Incorporated (NYSE: TFX), a leading global provider of medical technologies, today announced that it has completed the previously announced acquisition of Standard Bariatrics, Inc., which has commercialized an innovative powered stapling technology for bariatric surgery.
+WAYNE, Pa., Sept.
+28, 2022 (GLOBE NEWSWIRE) -- Teleflex Incorporated TFX, a leading global provider of medical technologies, today announced that it has completed the previously announced acquisition of Standard Bariatrics, Inc., which has commercialized an innovative powered stapling technology for bariatric surgery.

 On August 22, Teleflex announced its entry into a definitive agreement to acquire Standard Bariatrics.
 Under the terms of the agreement, Teleflex acquired Standard Bariatrics for $170 million at closing, with additional consideration of up to $130 million payable upon the achievement of certain commercial milestones.